Stories

 No. 3:

 on the left: I was cooking at home and I saw how wonderful the shadows of the shutters came together with the structures of the freshly cut leek.
 On the right: a frozen rosehip creates interesting textures in the ice.
-Tthe leaves on top almost seem like antlers.
-Beauty is everywhere if you look just closely enough.
+The leaves on top almost seem like antlers.
+Layered versus one shape (whole).
+Beauty and textures are everywhere if

 Black and white beauty (L) and Brushing water (R)